-Alumni Profile: Alum chases successful film career across the globe
+Alumni Profile: Alumnus chases successful film career across the globe

 Looks to help other students share in his success

 Thursday, January 3, 2019

 Seminole State College alumnus Brandon Widener can pinpoint the exact moment he knew he wanted to be an artist in the film industry.
 Not more than five or six years old, sitting in a darkened movie theater, he recalls being mesmerized by “The Lion King” and dreaming about a career in film production.

 Widener graduated from Seminole State in 2010 with an associate’s degree in multimedia technology.
 He selected Seminole State College because it was close to home, allowing him the opportunity to live with his parents while saving money to eventually move to Los Angeles, where he knew he’d have the best shot at breaking into the industry.
 In addition, Seminole State’s affordability was attractive to Widener; he didn’t want to come out of school with any student loans, and while working part-time as a server and attending Seminole State as a student, he was able to graduate without incurring any student loan debt.

 “I learned a lot at Seminole State that I was able to immediately apply to my dream job right out of college, and I know how fortunate I am to be able to have landed that opportunity."Brandon Widener